 Our core children’s and teen book lists

-Welcome to the School Reading List, your go-to resource for curated and comprehensive children’s book lists.
+Welcome to the School Reading List, your go-to resource for curated and comprehensive children’s book lists and ready-made reading spines.
 Whether you’re a dedicated teacher, a passionate home educator, an involved parent, an inspirational librarian, or a forward-thinking school seeking quality reading recommendations, our website is designed to help you promote reading for pleasure culture and encourage young people to read.

 Book lists for children in primary schools.